 Conclusion

 Our study (n=122) found eight maternal CpGs differentially methylated in association with offspring birthweight, three of them were replicated with marginal statistical significance in a small sample (n=33).
 The associated genes were linked to metabolic pathways involved in providing substrates for the developing fetus or in cellular processes such as endocytosis, possibly playing a role in sustaining a sufficient maternal-fetal interface.
 Overall, our findings contribute to the concept of maternal involvement in offspring birthweight.
 Additional studies are needed to elucidate the role of maternal DNAm in pregnancy and its association with offspring birthweight and other pregnancy outcomes.
 This can contribute to the identification of preventive or therapeutic targets for neonatal low and high birthweights.
 Furthermore, it is necessary to determine which environmental or maternal factors influence the differential maternal DNAm in order to identify targets for interventions reducing the risk of low or high birthweights.
-Furthermore, measuring DNAm levels of maternal CpGs may have diagnostic potential, recognizing mothers at risk for pregnancies complicated by non-optimal birthweight.
+Finally, measuring DNAm levels of maternal CpGs may have a diagnostic potential recognizing mothers at risk for pregnancies ending with altered birthweights.

 References